Compound point: Stop dash

-The demise of compound points
+Demise of compound points

 What seemed fundamental to good reading in 1839 seemed superfluous to critics less than a century later, at least in the case of comma-dash combinations.
 From Hugh Paterson, Style Manual for Stenographers, Reporters and Correspondents (1903):

 The comma and dash is used instead of parenthesis:

 He planned,—but his planning was often in vain,—that his dream be realized.

 The combination of the comma and dash, as in the preceding example, is a hybrid.
 The object of adding two marks is to widen the separation; but there is no utility in this, for the comma, dash, and parenthesis perform, mainly, the same office, the enclosing of expressions that might be left out and the sense of the sentence be complete.
 Each represents a greater degree of separation, in the order named, so that, if the dash be not strong enough, the parenthesis may be used.

 The continued use of compound points eventually fell into doubt, especially as the timing theory of proper punctuation began losing ground to the sense argument.
 Benjamin Drew, in Pens and Types: Or, Hints and Helps for Those who Write, Print, Or Read (1872), notes with approval the rise of this rival theory:

 We have been often told, that the period denotes the longest pause; the colon, a pause one half of the length of the period; the semicolon, a pause one half the length of the colon; the comma, a pause one half the length of the semicolon, etc.; but as Greene remarks, "Points are used to mark the sense, rather than the pauses."